gvwilson/thirdbit/src/fiction/bear/index.md

 he'd spend the rest of his life telling everyone how he shook my hand, and that it wasn't actually a big deal."

-"Excuse me, Your Highness," Sergeant Inambu interrupted, "But you said that the man in the market gave Her Highness a ribbon."
+"Excuse me, honored," Sergeant Inambu interrupted, "But you said that the man in the market gave the princess a ribbon."

 "Yes, a blue one," the prince confirmed bitterly.
 "I thought he was just trying to earn some royal favor."